 Matches will always be played on Mondays with the exception of reschedules.
-First match of the season is tentatively set for Monday, June 29th, match times are as follows:
+First match of the season is Monday, June 6th, match times are as follows:

 The format is one singles match and one doubles match per week.
 Three players will play each week.
 The minimum number of players to form a team is 4; however, most teams will consist of 5-6 players in order to give some flexibility with summer travel plans.
-Your child is guaranteed at least 3 matches with most players getting 4-5.
-Thomas Jefferson HS courts will be used in the event of multiple home matches taking place at a given age division.
+Your child is guaranteed at least 3 matches with most players getting 4 matches.

 If your child's team finishes first in their region then they will qualify for the State Championship Tournament.
-Currently it is unlikely that the state tournament will be held in 2020.
+The 2022 State Championship will be held Friday, August 5th-Sunday, August 7th.